mohan-gowda06/LearnHub---Learning-Management-System/README.md

 Key Pages:

-Company and Courses: Get an overview of our institution and browse through available courses.
+1.Company and Courses: Get an overview of our institution and browse through available courses.

-Student Dashboard: Access your enrolled courses, see your tutors, and track your progress.
+2.Student Dashboard: Access your enrolled courses, see your tutors, and track your progress.

-Teacher's Workspace: Upload course videos and add notes to enhance your teaching materials.
+3.Teacher's Workspace: Upload course videos and add notes to enhance your teaching materials.

-Simplify your online learning experience with our LMS today!